Orchestrating theatre

 KH Kala Soudha — a home.

 KH Kala Soudha, a dedicated performing‑arts venue in Hanumanthanagar, opens with PD as Director and a board including Sihi Kahi Chandru and Mandhya Ramesh.
 Prakasam finds a home stage.
+Prakasam gets registered as a performing‑arts NGO and swings into action.

 The Kalaa Krushi banner.